im-medina/timeline/README.md

 # timeline
-Timeline made with React, Next, Tailwind, Typescript e etc
+Timeline made with React, Next, Tailwind, Typescript and more.